luciusmagn/lambdas-and-logos/book.typ

 than imperative or functional programming.
 It encourages breaking problems down into facts and rules, which can often lead to elegant solutions for certain classes of problems.

-Stack-based programming represents a radically different approach to program structure.
+On the other hand, *stack-based programming* represents a radically different approach to program structure.
+If logic programming was one of the most declarative approaches, then stack-based programming is one of the most imperative approaches.
 In this paradigm, operations primarily manipulate values on a stack rather than in named variables.
-Forth, created by Charles Moore in the early 1970s, is the canonical stack-based language.
+*Forth*, created by Charles Moore in the early 1970s, is the canonical stack-based language.#footnote[
+    There are other languages that follow this paradigm, especially since making a stack-based language is fairly simple.
+Historically, many pieces of older hardware had Forth ported to it as one of the first languages.
+Since I also talk about Lisp a lot, it would be a shame to not mention Forsp, a kind of tongue-in-cheek language that tries to combine Forth and Lisp.
+]

 Let's examine our earlier Forth example in more detail: